Saturday, June 29, 2013

 Banana Jam

-We ran out of jam yesterday morning while eating the scones from a mix that Scout made me for Mother's Day, so jam-making got moved up on My List.
+We ran out of jam yesterday morning while eating the scones from a mix that Scout made me for Mother's Day, so jam-making got moved up on my list.
 We made some berry jam straight from the Sure-Gel recipe booklet.
 But I also wanted to make something a little different - something we've never tried before.
 So, I dug out my favorite cookbook and found this gem:

 Aunt Henry's Easy Banana Jam